cold-young/PaScaL_TDMA/doc/4_theory.md

 \image html eq_1.png width=80%

-**Step 1.** Each computing core transforms the partitioned sub-matrices in the tridiagonal systems of equations into the modified forms by applying the modified Thomas algorithm [[1]](#reference).
+**Step 1.** Each computing core transforms the partitioned sub-matrices in the tridiagonal systems of equations into the modified forms by applying the modified Thomas algorithm of [Laszlo et al.(2016)](reference_page.html).

 \image html eq_2.png width=80%